ishivxnshh/chefdhundo/DEPLOYMENT.md

    - Database operations (Supabase)
    - Resume uploads and downloads

-2. Set up custom domain (optional):
+2. Set up custom domain with GoDaddy:
    - In Vercel dashboard, go to Settings > Domains
-   - Add your custom domain (e.g., www.chefdhundo.com)
+   - Add your GoDaddy domain (e.g., chefdhundo.com)
+   - Vercel will show DNS records to add
-   - Update DNS records as instructed
+   - Go to GoDaddy DNS Management and add the records (see detailed steps below)

 3. Enable Analytics:
    - Vercel Analytics is already integrated via `@vercel/analytics`